dzuk-mutant/blockchain/readme.md

 I could be here all day listing these probably.

-The reason I don't separate these is because it's extra work for no real purpose.
+The reason I don't separate different kinds of bigotry is because it's extra work for no real purpose.
 One of these is bad enough, and if you're the kind of person to go 'well, I don't like people being mean to gays but I do think we should put all muslims on some kind of watch list' then this list isn't for you.

 Consider this category as *FVZ-lite*. ie. People who spout shitty harmful things but aren't advocating for ethnostates or the subjugation of women.
 Bigotry is automatically assumed in FVZ.